 Refine the Fresh Clones

 It will improve nutrient uptake, reduce evaporation, and enhance water retention in the roots.
 Expert growers can perform this exercise with multiple clones at a time.
-However, for beginners, it is best to focus on one clone at a time.
+However, it is best for beginners to focus on one clone at a time.

 The Cloning Dome

 After trimming, the clones are ready to go under the dome.
-The dome retains humidity giving an enhanced growing environment to the clones.
+The dome retains humidity, giving an enhanced growing environment to the clones.
 Retained humidity lets the leaves absorb more water, which is critical for their growth.

 Lighting Cycle

-After placing in the dome, your plants should get an 18/6 lighting cycle.
+After placing them in the dome, your plants should get an 18/6 lighting cycle.
 Use a fluorescent lamp but make sure to use soft lighting.

 Keep Regular Checks

 The primary practice about how to clone a plant of any type is regular checking.
-Monitor plant health, water levels, pH levels, etc., to ensure that your plants grow healthy and handsome.
+Monitor plant health, water levels, pH levels, etc., to ensure your plants grow healthy and handsome.

 You can also use chlorinated water to spray on the leaves.
 If you see any rotten clones, remove them immediately to prevent the growth of pests or molds.